Bragging With Class: How to Write the Perfect DJ Bio

 Musician, producer, DJ, pianist, promoter, and electronic music enthusiast alike, David Michael hails out of Dayton, Ohio.
 When not performing, he spends his time in the studio creating his own music… aided by over a decade of piano lessons and an upbringing in a very musically-influenced home.
 Having spent many years playing at all of the major local night clubs (alongside local hard-hitters and national acts alike), holding multiple residencies, DJing special events and promoting his own shows, David has had a lot of time to develop his sound.
 For him, it’s all about mood and a deep, hypnotic groove… playing those tracks that get you tapping your feet and nodding your head without you realizing it, regardless of genre, tempo, style, or release date.
 Don’t be surprised when you suddenly find yourself dancing.

-I suppose it could be worse, but this is far from what I would consider a stellar piece of work.
-I find myself a bit embarrassed to post it here, which is funny considering the fact that it’s what I have available for people to blast on flyers and social media.
+I suppose it could be worse, but it’s far from stellar.
+I find myself a bit embarrassed to post it here, which is funny considering it’s what I provide for people to blast on flyers and social media.

 First or Third Person?